Reducing acrylamide

 Listen to RoStar's experience with acrylamide reduction

-See how RoStar has started using Acrylaway® in their biscuit production to create healthier products.
-They list the main advantages as:
+See how RoStar is keeping acrylamide levels low with Acrylaway® in their biscuit production to create healthier products.

 • Easy to apply and no need for changes in production setup